PioniaPHP-project/pionia-docs/content/docs/moonlight/introduction.md

 ##### 2. POST Requests only

   All requests under moonlight architecture are made using the http method of POST only.
-This is to ensure that the requests are secure and the data is not exposed in the URL.
-Also, the application gets to benefit highly from ssl encryption and other security features that are available for POST requests.
+This is to ensure that the requests are secure and the data is not exposed in the server logs or in the URL.
+This also makes it easier to debug and monitor the application.
+[Read more on security](/moonlight/security-in-moonlight/).

 ##### 3. Single Request Format